Passive acoustic logic via topology-optimized waveguides: Concluding remarks

 In the numerical studies, we employ a density-based TO algorithm that optimizes the distribution of an artificial material density variable, acting as the primary control parameter and directly governing the local stiffness and density fields.
 The objective of this optimization problem is the precise control of wave propagation, allowing constructive or destructive interference patterns of the scattered wavefield to guide vibrations toward designated output locations, thereby achieving the desired logical outcome.
 The results demonstrate the robust performance achieved across a variety of gates, in addition to the ability of the gates to adapt to binary inputs of varying and non-identical amplitudes.
 These outcomes are then experimentally validated through the fabrication and testing of the topology-optimized mechanical gates using a dedicated setup designed to evaluate their computational performance through laser-scanned wavefields.
-We further demonstrate the design scalability by integrating individual gates into a functional full-adder circuit, highlighting the potential for assembling more complex architectures and advancing toward sequential wave-based logic.
+We further demonstrate the design scalability by integrating individual gates into a functional full adder circuit, highlighting the potential for assembling more complex architectures and advancing toward sequential wave-based logic.
+It is evident that, as gates are wave-based components, altering the excitation frequency changes the wavelength, and consequently, the wavefield pattern.
+As a result, mechanical wave-based intelligence is inevitably going to be sensitive to the excitation frequency (See Appendix~\ref{freqband} for a brief discussion of frequency bandwidth).
+Broadband wave-based logic can presumably be achieved by adopting a multi-frequency formulation, in which the objective function and ratio constraints are enforced over a set of frequencies covering the desired bandwidth.
+As expected, this approach involves a trade-off in the form of reduced peak contrast at the center frequency.
+Addressing and optimizing this trade-off can be the focus of future work.